lassebunk/gretel-trails/README.md

 Note: If you use [Turbolinks](https://github.com/rails/turbolinks), it's important that you add the require *after* you require Turbolinks.
 Else it won't work.

 Breadcrumb trails are now hidden from the user so they don't see them in URLs.
 It uses data attributes and `history.replaceState` to transfer the trails.
-For older browsers it falls back gracefully to showing trails in the URL, as specified by `Gretel::Trail.trail_param`.
+For older browsers it falls back gracefully to showing trails in the URL, as specified by `Gretel.trail_param`.

 ## Usage